hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 #### Terminology Approach
 AU Core does not define new terminology FHIR artefacts.
 Terminology supported in AU Core are published in [AU Base](https://build.fhir.org/ig/hl7au/au-fhir-base/terminology.html), the FHIR standard, [HL7 Terminology (THO)](https://terminology.hl7.org/), or the [National Clinical Terminology Service (NCTS)](https://www.healthterminologies.gov.au/).

-As part of profiling, AU Core indicates the support expectations for terminology for that resource using the terminology binding and _Must Support_ flag (see [Use of Terminology Bindings](general-guidance.html#use-of-terminology-bindings)).
+As part of profiling, AU Core indicates the support expectations for terminology for that resource using the terminology binding and _Must Support_ flag (see [Use of Terminology Bindings](general-guidance.html#use-of-terminology-bindings) in [Resource Profile Approach](general-guidance.html#resource-profile-approach)).

 For a list of the terminology supported in AU Core refer to the [Terminology](terminology.html) page.
 See AU Base for guidance on [Terminology Selection](https://build.fhir.org/ig/hl7au/au-fhir-base/generalguidance.html#terminology-selection) in HL7 AU implementation guides.